akleber/cppstats/README.rst

 clang python binding
 --------------------

-Seems not to be compatible with python 3.5.1, so I used the modified binding from https://bitbucket.org/Anteru/python3-libclang
+Seems not to be compatible with python 3.5.1, so I ported the 3.8.0 bindings to Python 3 with 2to3 and https://bitbucket.org/Anteru/python3-libclang
-It is installed in python3-libclang
+It is installed in python3-libclang.